BeckettMorsch/QuizzicalFBLA/README.md

 ## Features

-- Designed for Android, iOS, and UWP - We support all three platforms
+- Designed for Android and iOS - We support both platforms
 - Facebook and Gmail social login support for quick account creation
 - Custom account creation if you want to create a new account with just your email address
 - Over 100 questions in 5 quiz categories!